b-sct/LDAP/ADCS/README.md

   }
 ```

-for example, the template 'CorpVPN' is vulnerable ESC1, where an enrolle from the 512 permission group can supply a subject for client authentication.
+for example, the template 'CorpVPN' is vulnerable ESC1, where an enrolle from the Computers security group can supply a subject for client authentication.

 ### Exploitation
 attackers can then use a tool such as ```Rubeus``` to: